Enhancing Representations through Heterogeneous Self-Supervised Learning: Method

 \subsection{Searching for Suitable Auxiliary Heads}

 A suitable auxiliary head provides more characteristics missing from a specific base model, thus complementing the base model better and producing higher improvements.
 However, in the unsupervised setting, there is no annotated data to evaluate each auxiliary head.
-Inspired by the positive relationship between the discrepancies and improvements, we use the model discrepancy to determine the most suitable auxiliary head for a specific base model, via a label-free approach.
-However, due to the vast number of candidate auxiliary heads, it is time-consuming to test candidates one by one.
+Inspired by the positive relationship between the discrepancies and improvements, we use the model discrepancy to determine the most suitable auxiliary head for a specific base model via a label-free approach.
+However, due to the vast number of candidate auxiliary heads, testing candidates one by one is time-consuming.
 Thus, we propose an efficient search strategy to find the auxiliary head with the largest discrepancy to the base model through one quick training.

-\myPara{Search Strategy.} During training, we arrange all auxiliary heads in parallel.
-Each auxiliary head is used for heterogeneous self-supervised learning without interference, as shown in \figref{fig:search_pipeline}.
-Suppose there are $n$ candidate auxiliary heads.
-For each auxiliary head $h_{1/2}^i$, it produces representations $z_{1/2}^{hi}=h_{1/2}^{i}(z_{1/2}^b)$, and we define a loss function like \eqref{eq:L_total} as follows:
+\myPara{Quick Search Strategy.} \reversion{ Unlike the standard \ourMthd~architecture, which employs a single auxiliary head, we arrange all the candidate auxiliary heads in parallel during training, as shown in \figref{fig:search_pipeline}.
+This allows each auxiliary head to independently perform heterogeneous self-supervised learning without interference.
+Suppose there are $N$ candidate auxiliary heads, each corresponding to a distinct architecture.
+For the inputs $x_1$ and $x_2$, we first send them to the base models in teacher and student branches to generate representations $z_1^{b}=f_1(x_1)$ and $z_2^{b}=f_2(x_2)$, respectively.
+Then, in the teacher branch, the $N$ auxiliary heads further process $z_1^{b}$ and produce heterogeneous representations $\{z_{1}^{hi} \mid i \in [0, N - 1] \}$.
+Similarly, the student branch generates $\{z_{2}^{hi} \mid i \in [0, N - 1] \}$.
+For the $i$-th auxiliary head, we define the loss function like \eqref{eq:L_total} as follows: